How Long Does Cocaine Stay in Urine?

 1. Urine Test: This is the most common type of drug testing and can detect drugs like marijuana, cocaine, opiates, amphetamines, and PCP.
 Urine tests are relatively non-invasive and can detect drugs taken within the last few days to over a week.

 2. Blood Test: Blood tests are very accurate but more invasive and costly compared to other types of drug tests.
-They are typically used in situations that require precise measurement of drug concentration in the system, such as in impaired driving investigations.
+Blood tests are typically used in situations that require precise measurement of drug concentration in the system, such as in impaired driving investigations.

 3. Saliva Test: Also known as an oral fluid test, it can detect the presence of drugs within a short time of use, typically within 24 to 48 hours.
 It is less invasive and can be used at roadside checks or in workplaces for recent drug use detection.